 It’s so easy to talk when teams stare blankly at you (or you hear crickets on a group Skype), while they wait for direction and leadership at the start of a meeting.
 But begin asking, “What do you think about…X?”-type questions and you’ll start to receive a whole ton of news you didn’t know you needed to know.

 Going above and beyond, as noted above, should not come at the expense of your own health and well-being.
-All too often, leaders think that by staying extra-late and working through weekends, that they’re showing their commitment to their team or their project.
+All too often, leaders think that by staying extra late and working through weekends, they’re showing their commitment to their team or their project.
 When instead, they’re guilting their team into feeling like they need to share their team leader’s bad work-life habits.

 Learn what skills they want to develop or what goals they have (even if they aren’t related to this present job or field.).
 Then, help provide opportunities to grow their skills.

 Take courses, or attend (meaningful) conferences.
 Make sure you are really up on the latest best practices in your field and you’re open to learning new things.
-“It’s always worked for me” is not a sign of leadership, but complacency.
+“It’s always worked for me” isn’t a sign of leadership, but complacency.

-It should go without saying, but lead by example.
+It should go without saying, but a project leader should lead by example.
 That way, you can follow up on missed deadlines or unfulfilled projects by others.
 Leadership is about making some tough calls, too—when warranted.

 Netflix CEO Reed Hastings famously said of his company’s HR revolution, “At most companies, average performers get an average raise.
 At Netflix, they get a generous severance package.”
 While reinventing your HR culture may not be in your job description, your team’s overall health must be considered.
 If a team member is not delivering, despite your best intentions and support, they might need to be benched or cut from the team.

-Leadership is not about being a superhero.
+Leadership isn’t about being a superhero.
 Be fallible and own up to your own mistakes.
 Be approachable and compassionate.
 Be a friend at times and don’t be afraid to shed a tear.

 One thing a good leader does is supply the team with the right tools to get their job done, tools that offer features they need, and that update in real-time to give a clear and present picture of what’s going on.
-The online software suite from ProjectManager.com gives you that and more, which you can experience for yourself free with a 30-day free trial period.
+The online software suite from ProjectManager gives you that and more, which you can experience for yourself free with a free 30-day free trial.